Learn More

 Medi-Cal, which helps people who cannot afford medical expenses, including people who are disabled, young, or pregnant.
 Medi-Cal is the most important public health benefit for young people with disabilities.

-Medi-Cal’s California Working Disabled program, which lets you get a job, save up some money, and keep your Medi-Cal health coverage.
+Medi-Cal’s Working Disabled Program, which lets you get a job, save up some money, and keep your Medi-Cal health coverage.

-CalWORKs (California Work Opportunity and Responsibility to Kids), which is the state welfare-to-work program that gives income support and access to health coverage on a temporary basis.
-CalWORKs was formerly Aid to Families with Dependent Children (AFDC).
+CalWORKs (California Work Opportunity and Responsibility to Kids), which is the state welfare-to-work program that gives income support and access to health coverage.

 Cash Assistance Program for Immigrants (CAPI), which pays cash benefits to some people with low incomes who cannot qualify for SSI because of their immigration status.

-Plans for Achieving Self-Support (PASS), which is an SSI program that allows you to set aside income and resources for expenses related to a specific work goal.
+Plans to Achieve Self-Support (PASS), which is an SSI program that allows you to set aside income and resources for expenses related to a specific work goal.
 Income that you use for these expenses will not cause your SSI benefits to go down.
 Resources that you spend on PASS expenses won't count towards the SSI limit.

 Individual Development Accounts (IDAs), which help people save money for a specific goal, such as purchasing a home, starting a small business, or paying for education.
 IDAs are savings accounts in which your deposits are "matched" at a certain rate, such as 2:1, by a bank or other financial institution.